ali-gstraveller/mern-crud-app-with-search/README.md

-crud functionlity included search one
+crud functionality included search one with Next JS.